MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-to-set-up-a-document-exchange-service.md

 ms.date: 08/18/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: 8b2e20e694279a8c06188e0e429ef3b4fb43aea2
-ms.openlocfilehash: 1191313565e813a92c13fa07b6278e7263eeaf19
+ms.openlocfilehash: c014e3ee7ed580fd893470c0e0b89273eaceb429
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 09/27/2017

 ---
 # <a name="how-to-set-up-a-document-exchange-service"></a>How to: Set Up a Document Exchange Service
 You use an external service provider to exchange electronic documents with your trading partners.
-For more information, see [Exchanging Data as Electronic Documents](across-data-exchange.md).
+For more information, see [Exchanging Data Electronically](across-data-exchange.md).

 ## <a name="to-set-up-a-document-exchange-service"></a>To set up a document exchange service
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Doc.
 Exch.
 Service Setup**, and then choose the related link.